-Medical history is different for everyone, so pre-existing medical conditions aren’t covered by travel insurance as standard.
+Your medical history is unique to you, so pre-existing medical conditions aren’t covered by a standard travel insurance policy.

 If you live with any medical conditions, you should look for a policy that can cover them.

-You need to declare all of the medical conditions you live with when you take out travel insurance.
+You’ll need to tell your insurer about all of the medical conditions you live with.
 You may not be covered if you forget to include any conditions that affect you.

-You should make sure you’re protected by your travel insurance for Covid-related reasons, both before you travel and while you’re away.
+Make sure you’re protected by your travel insurance for COVID-related reasons, both before you travel and while you’re away.

-Look out for medical expenses, cancellations (including if you’re notified by track and trace to isolate), cutting your trip short, and any extras if you need to self-isolate abroad.
+Cover for COVID should include medical expenses, cancellations, cutting your trip short, and any extras if you need to self-isolate abroad.

-This may be covered in certain kinds of policies as standard, but is often an additional add-on.
+This may be covered on specialist travel insurance policies as standard, but is often an additional extra.

 This only applies to non-professional, non-competitive winter sports.

-Terrorism cover is often an optional extra with a travel insurance policy, but most insurers should offer it.
+Terrorism cover is often an optional extra with a travel insurance policy.

-It can help add extra protection – especially if your destination is high-risk – and may be there to help if you need to cancel your holiday due to a terrorism incident.
+Terrorism cover can give you extra protection if you’re travelling to a high-risk country.
+It can be there to help you if you need to cancel your holiday due to a terrorism incident at your destination.

 Look out for whether this cover is based on FCDO advice, and how close to the terrorist event your destination has to be for your claim to be valid.